ecbush/xenoGI/README.rst

 The easiest way to install is using pip::

-  pip intall xenoGI
+  pip3 install xenoGI

-Please ensure that the pip you are using corresponds to a version of Python 3.
+(The pip you use needs to correspond to a version of Python 3.)

 How to use
 ----------